anirva09/flipkart-data-sql-powerbi-analytics/README.md

 ---

-## 🧠 Key Learnings

-* Built a relational data model using multiple tables instead of one flat dataset.
-* Used SQL for exploratory data analysis and business question solving.
-* Used Power BI relationships to connect products, orders, reviews, returns, logistics, sellers, and payments.
-* Created DAX measures for revenue, units sold, average rating, returnable percentage, average delivery days, and seller rating.
-* Designed a 3-page professional dashboard with navigation buttons and business-focused visuals.
-* Learned that clear business storytelling is more important than adding too many charts.
+## SQL Analysis Workflow

+SQL was used to answer business questions before building the dashboard.

+The analysis included:

+* Revenue by category
+* Top products by revenue
+* Units sold by product and category
+* Seller-wise revenue contribution
+* Discount bucket analysis
+* Rating and review analysis
+* Delivery performance by category
+* Return policy analysis
+* Stock and demand gap checks

+This helped validate the business logic before converting the analysis into Power BI visuals.

 ---

-## 📌 Important DAX Measures
+## Important DAX Measures

 ```DAX
 Total Revenue =